broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

   ```

 - Look at the total size of all indices in Elasticsearch to see how much storage will be required for permanent pods.
+  Add up the values in the `store.size` column output from the [cat indices API](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-indices.html).

-  Edit the `volumeClaimTemplates` section of the `data` node set in elasticsearch.yaml.jinja2 accordingly.
+- Edit the `volumeClaimTemplates` section of the `data` node set in elasticsearch.yaml.jinja2 accordingly.
 Keep in mind
   that the storage request there is per-pod.
 If necessary, add permanent data pods to the cluster.

   ```